Health, safety and welfare policy

 The Health and Safety at Work Act 1974 does not apply outside of the UK.
 In order to provide the same level of protection to all our members we expect you to follow this policy whilst guiding outside of the UK.

-It is your responsibility to check local regulations and take these into account when delivering activities.
-Where there are differences between this policy and local regulations you must follow the one that demonstrates the highest standard of reducing risk and preventing harm.
+As a Girlguiding volunteer it’s your responsibility to check local regulations and act in accordance with these when delivering activities.
+Where there are differences between this policy and local regulations, you must follow the one that demonstrates the highest standard of reducing risk and preventing harm.

-To get more information about this and make sure you act in the right way, you must refer to the relevant sections of this policy and where necessary country and region offices.
-British Girlguiding Overseas (BGO), including branches, should consult the BGO chief commissioner.
+To get more information and to make sure you’re acting in the right way, you must look at this policy and its procedures and, where necessary, check with country and region offices.
+British Guiding Overseas (BGO) - including branches - should consult the BGO chief commissioner.

-As a volunteer you must create and maintain safe and healthy environments for our members, volunteers and other people who may take part in or be affected by our activities.
-This includes taking reasonable care of yourself.
+As a volunteer you must create and maintain safe and healthy environments, online and in person, for our members, volunteers and other people who may take part in or be affected by our activities - including yourself.

 Through your activities you must actively promote the health, safety and welfare of all members and volunteers.
-This means taking all reasonable steps to assess and manage risk, whilst keeping a level of challenge.
+This means taking all reasonable steps to assess hazards and identify mitigations in order to manage risk.
+This enables us to offer fun but challenging activities that helps people learn new things and grow.

 Girlguiding will support all our members and volunteers to develop the knowledge and ability to take the appropriate level of responsibility for their own health, safety and welfare.